quikdev/go/README.md

 > Hopefully this command isn't required in your project, but it's not uncommon to have erroneous hanging processes that block the re-launch of a Go app during development.
 This feature helps clear hanging/orphan processes without having to manually identify every PID.

 Running `qgo kill` without specifying an executable will attempt to identify the executable that would be generated in a `qgo build` process (i.e extracts this name from the manifest.json).

+While it is not recommended, it is possible to set `"prekill": true` in `manifest.json` to run this command before `qgo run`.

 ## Uninstall